 You might say “I don’t have 15 minutes to spare daily,” but I challenge you to try any of these tactics at least once a day for a week.
 It’ll help sustain you when you’ve turned in all of your freelance writing assignments and don’t have additional work on the horizon.
 (Those quieter times tend to be when freelancers beef up their marketing, connecting and social media strategizing.)

 • Schedule social media posts for the next day, two, or week.

 • Look back to the editors you worked with a few months ago or last year and reach out to say hello, see how their summers are going, and ask if there are any content needs you can address.
+I just did this and landed a $400 assignment.
 (Learn how to find any editor’s name and email address.)

 • Update your website.
-I did this after coming back from vacation.
+I did this after coming back from vacation one time.
 It took me about 40 minutes to change some images and update links but changing the top navigation of my homepage and manipulating dates on content freshened up my portfolio page.

 • Find new connections on LinkedIn and connect with them.

 • Take another few minutes and endorse friends, colleagues, editors, and associates for skills on LinkedIn.